Yehuda-Levy923/Project_Euler/README.md

 This collection was created as part of my ongoing effort to improve my problem-solving and programming skills.
 I’m sharing these solutions to support others working through the same challenges and to encourage discussion and learning within the community.

-> **Note:**
-> In keeping with Project Euler’s policy, solutions are provided only for the first 100 problems to respect the integrity of newer challenges.
+In keeping with Project Euler’s policy, solutions are provided only for the first 100 problems to respect the integrity of newer challenges.

----

 ## Repository Structure
+- All 100 Problems are stored in a directory (`Problems_1-100`).
 - Each 10 Problems are stored in a directory (e.g.,`Problems_1-9`).
 - Each problem is stored in a separate `.py` file (e.g., `Problem1.py`, `Problem2.py`, etc.).
 - Solutions are written in standard Python, with no third-party libraries.
 - Comments are included in the code to clarify the approach and logic behind each solution.

----

 ## Purpose